 In short, the 450 Bushmaster is a .45 Caliber bullet that uses .284 Winchester as a parent case.
 This gives the round a case length of 1.700 inches and an overall length just over two inches.
 This was after a tweak by Bushmaster and LeGendre to shorten the case slightly at Hornady Ammunition's request.
 This information is important because many Midwestern states like Michigan specify what is legal for whitetails based on case length.

 Originally called .45 Professional, this round can deliver a muzzle velocity of 2,100 to 2,200 fps even while using heavy 250 and 260 grain bullets.
 As for power, you are looking at around 2,700-foot pounds of energy delivered to the target.
-At 100 yards, you are looking at around 1,500 foot pounds of energy using 300-grain Federals.
-It is enough that it knocks most deer dead where they stand.
+At 100 yards, you are looking at around 1,500-foot pounds of energy using 300-grain Federals.
+This round knocks most deer dead where they stand.

 There are some cons to the 450 though.
-For one, there is a ton of recoil with this rifle and there is almost no way to get around it.
-I own a Savage Model 110 chambered in .450 Bushmaster and I would say the recoil is comparable to that of a 12-gauge shotgun even with a 22-inch barrel and a muzzle brake.
-Here in Michigan, Ruger American Rifle Rifle, American Ranch, and Mossberg Patriot bolt guns chambered in 450 with shorter 16-inch barrels are quite popular.
-I have not shot one of these myself, but I imagine there is a little more kick to them.
-Depending on your tolerance for recoil, it might be too much.
-Another comparison you will often hear is that the 450 feels like a lever-action .45-70 Government.
-I honestly believe the .45-70 would have seen a surge in sales here had the Michigan DNR not decided to limit straight wall case lengths to 1.80 inches, this leaves the 2.1-inch Govt out of the picture completely.
-Thus the rise of the 450.
+The main one being that it has a vicious amount of recoil.
+I previously owned a Savage Model 110 chambered in .450 Bushmaster and I would say the recoil was comparable to that of a 12-gauge shotgun!
+Even the 22-inch barrel and muzzle brake did little to help tame it. in Michigan, Ruger American Rifle Rifle, American Ranch, and Mossberg Patriot bolt guns chambered in 450 with shorter 16-inch barrels are quite popular.
+I have not shot one of these myself, but based on my experience with the Savage, I imagine it's a bit unpleasant.

-The second downside is the cost.
-Before this ammo shortage started, I picked up several 20-round boxes of Hornady Custom 250-grain FTX polymer tips for about $30-$40 each depending on sales.
+The second major downside is the cost.
+Before inflation and ammo shortages, I picked up several 20-round boxes of Hornady Custom 250-grain FTX polymer tips for about $30-$40 each depending on sales.
 I also picked up some Federal Non-Typical 300 grain hollow points and some 260-grain Remington Premier AccuTips for around the same price.
 So, we are talking about $2 a round at a minimum on the high end.
-If you are thinking about buying an AR-style platform, things can get pricey on a trip to the range quickly.
 If you are into reloading, the costs are a little better, but this is still an expensive round to shoot.

-As far as case length goes, the Legend is comparable to the 450.
-The case is 1.71 inches and has an overall length of 2.25 inches.
+The Legend is quite comparable to the 450 in terms of cartridge size.
+The case is 1.71 inches, so it easily fits into the regulations for most states.
+That gives it an overall length of about 2.25 inches, so the length is close to the 450.
 The big difference here is the bullet diameter.
 A .450 Bushmaster is .452 inches while the .350 Legend is only about .3570 inches, which makes it more comparable to a .223 Remington.
-The difference is the 350 Legend's platform allows hunters to use larger bullets, giving the round much more knockdown power.
+However, the Legend uses much larger bullets, which gives it an appropriate amount of energy for mid-sized game.

 Some of the more popular .350 Legend bullet sizes are 160 grains all the way up to 180 grains.
-Obviously, this means you are not going to have as much stopping power than the .223.
 You are looking at around 1,770-1,900-foot pounds of energy at the muzzle from this round.
 At 100 yards, depending on the bullet type, that drops to 700-1,300-foot pounds, still more than enough to get the job done.
 However, the smaller diameter allows the 350 Legend more consistent and faster speeds at a distance.
 The muzzle velocity varies between 2,100 and 2,300 fps.
+Winchester's 180-grain, Super X Power-Point bullets are doing 2,100-fps at the muzzle, 1,762-fps at 100 yards.
 For a 180-grain federal, this speed drops to about 1,800 fps at 100 yards.
 The 350 is the clear winner in the velocities department.

-Because of the smaller bullets, the Legend delivers less recoil than the 450.
-Most users say it is comparable to that of a .243 Winchester.
-Not only does this make the round more suited for youth hunters, but it lends itself better to a shorter barreled carbine or AR-style platform.
+Most importantly, the Legend is a true joy to shoot thanks to the reduced recoil.
+It's comparable to that of a .243 Winchester or a .410 shotgun.
+Not only does this make the round more suited for youth hunters, but it lends itself better to a shorter barreled carbine or semi-auto sporting rifle platform.
 Shooters will be able to get much faster follow-up shots without sacrificing too much in terms of power and speed.
 Many companies have already jumped onboard the 350 Legend wagon too.
 This rifle can be found in almost every popular bolt action platform on the market today.

 The other thing 350 Legend has over the 450 is the cost of operation.
 A 20-round box of 180 grain Federal Non-Typical or 170-grain Hornady American Whitetail will only set you back about $25-$30 or around $1.50 a round.
+Those Winchester Super Xs I mentioned earlier only cost me $30 a box.
 Winchester white box goes for as low as $12.99 or around 65 cents a round.
 This makes it a much better option for anyone who also wants to shoot the round for fun at the range without breaking the bank.

 350 Legend vs 450 Bushmaster